Dannyxie/Note/Note of Prossessional JavaScript for Web Developers.md

 "red" and  "green" into the array at position 2.
 - Replacement â€” Items can be inserted into a specifi c position while simultaneously deleting items, if you specify three arguments: the starting position, the number of items to delete, and any number of items to insert.
-The number of items to insert doesnâ€™t have to match the number of items to delete.
-For example,  splice(2, 1, â€œredâ€, â€œgreenâ€) deletes one item at position 2 and then inserts the strings  â€œredâ€ and  â€œgreenâ€ into the array at position 2
+The number of items to insert doesn't have to match the number of items to delete.
+For example,  splice(2, 1, 'red', 'green') deletes one item at position 2 and then inserts the strings  'red' and  'green' into the array at position 2